aloui-mathias/ecoTeka-deepforest-demo/README.md

 out skel qt;
 ```

+## Output

+- one .json with the coordinates of the polygon projected on the image.

+- two .tiff with the image from the IGN with and without the predictions

+- two .pgn which are the compressed version of the .tiff

+- one .csv with the predictions projected on the image

-If you multiple features (with the above request multiple parks), the script will run on each feature with two .tiff (image and image-prediction) per feature.
+If you have multiple features (with the previous request multiple parks), the script will run on each feature and you will have these 5 files for each feature and also a .gejson with only the selected feature.

 ## Example